-Example - Organization 'X' receives \$10,000 towards their annual season of launching 3 new plays.
-The next year, Organization 'X' could apply for up to \$12,000 for their plays (a maximum of 20 per cent increase), and they decide that they merit the increase.
-The Grant Review Committee adjudicates the application and decides that the organization is not meeting City's Cultural Development priorities and, as a result, recommends that they receive a decrease of up to 20 per cent, the maximum they could recommend.
-Consequently, the organization receives \$8,000 that year.
-It is explained to the organization which priorities they were not meeting and that improvement is needed.
-In the following year, the Grant Review Committee, familiar with the decisions and rationale of the previous year, again decides to reduce the organization's funding, again by up to 20 per cent.
-In this year, the organization receives \$6,400 (down 20 per cent from the previous year's \$8,000).
-Again, the rationale for the decrease is explained to the organization.
-Next year, now having seen two consecutive years of decreases, the Grant Review Committee could decide to not fund the organization, based on their application and the previous year's communication to them.
-This would effectively remove them from the Annual Activity program and, therefore, they would be required to re-apply for funds as a new applicant the following funding year.
+- Each year the organization completes their Annual Activity Funding Report. - The Grant Review Committee adjudicates the application and decides that the organization is not meeting the City's funding priorities and recommends that they receive a decrease of up to 20 per cent, the maximum they could recommend. - An explanation is provided to the organization on which priorities they were not meeting, and that improvement is needed. - In the following year, the Grant Review Committee, familiar with the decisions and rationale of the previous years' Committee, again decides to reduce the organization's funding, again by up to 20 per cent. - Rationale for the decrease is explained to the organization. - Next year, now having seen two consecutive years of decreases, the Grant Review Committee could decide to not fund the organization.
+This would effectively remove them from the Annual Activity program and require them to re-apply for funds as a new applicant in the next year.